xynehq/jaf/docs/api-reference.md

-# Functional Agent Framework (FAF) API Reference
+# Juspay Agent Framework (JAF) API Reference

 **Version:** 0.0.1

-The Functional Agent Framework (FAF) is a purely functional agent framework with immutable state and composable tools.
+The Juspay Agent Framework (JAF) is a purely functional agent framework with immutable state and composable tools.
 This document provides a comprehensive reference for all public APIs, types, and interfaces.

 ## Table of Contents